rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-26-cloudstack-arm64-kvm.markdown

           parameters:
             stp: false
             forward-delay: 0

+Note: please replace `eth0` in the above configuration with the NIC device name on your system.

 Tip: If you want to use VXLAN based traffic isolation, make sure to increase the MTU setting of the physical nics by `50 bytes` (because VXLAN header size is 50 bytes).
 For example: